St Peter’s Breakfast and After School Club

 After school club until 6.00pm: £10 per day

-There will be no changes to the legal structure or governance of our school.
-The school is already registered with Ofsted, and we shall inform Ofsted of our enhanced school wraparound provision in order to ensure that all aspects of school provision are registered with them.
+There have been no changes to the legal structure or governance of our school with the introduction of this wraparound provision.
+The school is already registered with Ofsted, and we have informed Ofsted of our enhanced school wraparound provision in order to ensure that all aspects of school provision are registered with them.

 We are a school recognised for the quality of our early years provision, with strong EYFS leadership within the senior leadership team, which includes the headteacher.

 As a school, we have accommodated the wraparound care club within our buildings and grounds for many years.
 We have enjoyed an excellent working relationship with the leaders and staff of Grow Happy Childcare.
-Of course, the employment of the staff of the current wraparound care club at our school – the Grow Happy staff known to our children – will be protected under the legal process of TUPE.
+From September 2025, our vision has been to bring the provision of wraparound care in-house in order to continue to offer outstanding, affordable provision to our families under the oversight of our school.

 We are very experienced in working with parents and with the community, and in training new staff to the high standards of our school.